Saraha

-Saraha is considered to be one of the founders of Vajrayana Buddhism, particularly the Mahāmudrā tradition.
+Saraha is considered to be one of the founders of Vajrayana Buddhism, particularly the Mahāmudrā tradition associated with the mind teachings of Tibet.

-Saraha was originally known as Rāhula or Rāhulbhadra and was born in Roli, a region of the city-state of Rajni in eastern India, into a Shakya family and studied at the Buddhist monastic university Nalanda.
+Saraha was originally known as Rāhula or Rāhulabhadra and was born in Roli, a region of the city-state of Rajni in eastern India, into a Shakya family and studied at the Buddhist monastic university Nalanda.

 The Arrow Making Dakini

 Saraha is normally shown seated and holding an arrow (Skt. śaru).
 It is from a mature nameless woman, often called the Arrow Smith Dakini or the Arrow Making Dakini, who was Saraha's teacher and consort, that the typical iconography of Saraha holding an arrow emerges.
 Some versions of their meeting say that Saraha saw the Arrow Making Dakini in a vision and thus was wandering here and there, searching her out.
 Some say they met at a crossroads, while other versions say that it was in a busy marketplace where she was selling her arrows.

 Whether they meet in a marketplace or a crossroads, it is this woman's intense concentration and spiritual instructions to Saraha that are transformative.
 When he finds her, Saraha inquires about what she is doing.
 Her reply to him is pith and direct: "The Buddha's meaning can be known through symbols and actions, not through words and books."